-- A6.3.4 The academic leadership roles in faculties are supported by professional administrators operating at faculty executive level (Faculty Academic Registrar), at cross-faculty level (Deputy Faculty Academic Registrars), and at school, department and programme level. - A6.3.5P Management of Schemes and Awards - each faculty shall establish an appropriate committee responsible for the oversight of the management of each approved scheme or award located in and managed by the faculty.
-Such a committee (hereinafter referred to as 'the management committee' shall have particular responsibility for quality management and quality improvement.
-The terms of reference and composition of the management committee shall be approved as part of the validation of the scheme or award conducted in accordance with University procedures.
-Faculties may establish such other additional group or groups as they deem necessary, providing that any such groups report to the management group, year committee, staff/student committee, advisory committee, award committee.
+- A6.3.4 The academic leadership roles in faculties are supported by professional administrators operating at faculty executive level (Faculty Academic Registrar), at cross-faculty level (Deputy Faculty Academic Registrars), and at school, department and programme level. - A6.3.5P Management of Schemes and Awards - each faculty is required to establish an appropriate committee responsible for the oversight of the management of each approved scheme or award located in and managed by the faculty.
+Such a committee (hereinafter referred to as 'the management committee' shall have particular responsibility for quality management and enhancement.
+The terms of reference and composition of the management committee shall be approved as part of the validation of the scheme or award conducted in accordance with university procedures.
+Faculties may establish such other additional group or groups as they deem necessary, providing that any such groups report to the management committee.
+These might include, for example, an executive committee, a management group, year committee, staff/student committee, advisory committee, award committee.
 The management committee shall formally consider annually the outcome of its monitoring and evaluation of the scheme. - A6.3.6P The terms of reference of the management committee shall include, at minimum, responsibility: through the scheme director(s) to the Executive Dean of the faculty for the management and quality of the scheme, including for:

-- i. the recruitment and admission of students - ii. the oversight of the operation and enhancement of the scheme (e.g. staffing, timetabling, accommodation) - iii. provision of an annual calendar for the scheme; - iv. arrangements for securing and acting upon student consultation - v. the management of assessment - vi. identification of scheme-related staff development needs - vii. identification of scheme-related resource needs - viii. for the production and maintenance of a definitive scheme document in accordance with University procedures and to the faculty board for:
+- i. the recruitment and admission of students - ii. the oversight of the operation and enhancement of the scheme (e.g. staffing, timetabling, accommodation) - iii. provision of an annual calendar for the scheme - iv. arrangements for securing and acting upon student consultation - v. the management of assessment - vi. identification of scheme-related staff development needs - vii. identification of scheme-related resource needs - viii. for the production and maintenance of a definitive scheme document in accordance with University procedures and to the faculty board for: